TheChopsticks/EnChord/README.md

 #### Try 3 different levels

-- A cool music app has 3 different levels, Easy, Intermediate, and Hard.
+- **EnChord** has 3 different levels, Easy, Intermediate, and Hard.

 #### What are the differences